Your Mini Basket

 - Stunning TV audio quality, capable of expanding to a full 5.1 home cinema system

-- The most popular voice assistant, Amazon Alexa, built-in with the ability to add more voice assistants in the future
+- The most popular voice assistants, Amazon Alexa and Google Assistant, built-in with the ability to add more voice assistants in the future

 ... all in a single unit that costs only £399.
 Until now, you would have needed to buy a soundbar for your TV, a speaker for your music and a voice controlled speaker such as the Echo Dot for your home assistant.

 These are 3 massive features that have resulted in needing to buy 3 separate devices.
 For this reason, we think Beam could be on to a big win.

 See what our Sonos specialist thinks about the Beam in the video below